 So why webcomics?
 Because we are artists, writers, creators, and storytellers, and this is (among other things) what we do.
-If you want to join in the next event, please go to the Current Project page.
+If you want to join in the next event, please go to the Submissions page.

 In 2007, 21 comics participated, and their comics were also featured in Second Life's first Transgender Day of Remembrance Vigil.
 In 2008 14 comics participated, and their comics were also featured in a second Transgender Day of Remembrance Vigil.